 Driving or riding a bicycle under the influence of cannabis is illegal.
 Consumption in a vehicle is not allowed, for either drivers or passengers.

-Only patients and their caregiver or authorized purchaser, can legally possess medical cannabis.
-All must be registered with the Department of Health’s Medical Marijuana Program and possess valid registry identification card.
-Patients, caregivers, and authorized purchasers are permitted to possess up to two and one-half ounces (2.5 oz), or 70.87 grams, of usable cannabis or any combination of dried edible, or concentrate marijuana at one time.
+Patients, caregivers, and authorized purchasers are permitted to possess up to 2.5 ounces (70.87 grams) of usable cannabis or any combination of dried, edible, or marijuana concentrate at one time.

 Patients who elect to cultivate their own cannabis are limited to 12 mature plants and 12 seedlings.
-Patients who grow marijuana and all primary caregivers must register their grow location with the DOH.
-All patients and caregivers will also be required to have a medical marijuana plant tag for each plant that they grow.
-Tags are sold in sets of two, for one mature plant one immature plant.
-Fees are $25 per tag set.
+Patients who grow marijuana and all primary caregivers must register their cultivation location with the DOH and purchase medical marijuana plant tags for each plant that they grow.
+The adult-use legislation did away with the tag fees for medical patients.

-Primary caregivers may possess and cultivate medical cannabis for up to five (5) patients at one time.
-A primary caregiver may possess up to 24 mature marijuana plants with valid medical cannabis tags, as well as 24 seedlings.
-Primary caregivers may also possess two and one-half ounces (2.5 oz), or 70.87 grams, of usable dried cannabis per patient in a single location.
+Primary caregivers may possess and cultivate medical cannabis for up to five patients at one time.
+A primary caregiver may possess up to 24 mature marijuana plants with valid tags, as well as 24 seedlings.
+Primary caregivers may also possess 2.5 oz (70.87 grams) of usable dried cannabis per patient in a single location.

-Beginning Jan.
-1, 2019, patients will be required to designate if they wish to grow their own cannabis or appoint a caregiver to grow on their behalf.
-They will no longer be able to cultivate their own medical cannabis and have a caregiver grow for them at the same time.
+Patients are required to designate if they wish to grow their own cannabis or appoint a caregiver to grow on their behalf.

-A non-residential cooperative cultivation may possess 48 mature cannabis plants, 48 seedlings, and the aggregate total number of mature plants and seedlings that each individual qualified patient and each individual primary caregiver growing at the cooperative cultivation is permitted to grow under the mature plant and seedling possession limits provided by the DBR.
+A non-residential cooperative cultivation may possess 48 mature cannabis plants, 48 seedlings, and the aggregate total number of mature plants and seedlings that each individual qualified patient and each individual primary caregiver growing at the cooperative cultivation is permitted to grow.
 Non-residential cooperative collectives are also allowed 10 ounces of usable cannabis in addition to the aggregate total maximum of dried usable cannabis, edible, or concentrate equivalent that all members of the cooperative are permitted to possess.

-The Rhode Island Medical Marijuana Program, administered by the Rhode Island Department of Health (DOH), is responsible for the oversight of patient, caregiver, and authorized purchaser applications.
-The DOH also issues medical marijuana identification cards and processes renewals.
+The Rhode Island Medical Marijuana Program is responsible for the oversight of patient, caregiver, and authorized purchaser applications and ID cards.

-Residents of Rhode Island who have been diagnosed with a qualifying debilitating medical condition have the right to obtain and use medical cannabis if they have received a physician's written certification form.
+Residents of Rhode Island who have been diagnosed with a qualifying debilitating medical condition can obtain and use medical cannabis if they have a physician's written certification form.

 Qualifying patients may designate one authorized purchaser to assist in purchasing and delivering marijuana from a compassion center or cooperative cultivator.
-An authorized purchaser must be at least 21 years old and must complete an NCIC background check as well.
+An authorized purchaser must be at least 21 years old and must complete a background check as well.
 An authorized purchaser may live out of state.

-There is currently no online registry.
-Patients may complete an application online, but all applications must be mailed to the DOH for review and approval.
-The application process takes 2-4 weeks from the date it is received by the DOH.
-Patient and caregiver registrations issued or renewed after Jan.
-1, 2017, will expire one year from the date issued.
-Renewal applications are sent out 60 days before your expiration date.
+Patients may complete an application online.
+Patient and caregiver registrations expire one year from the date issued.
+Renewal applications are sent out 60 days before the expiration date.